 - Trusted IP addresses - e.g. 123.12.34.* or *.mydomain.net (not addresses with slashes or colons)

-This is where you add administrator roles to accounts.
-For details see:
+This is where you assign administrator roles to accounts under this sub-organisation.

-If this account represents an organisation that does not itself own any sub-organisations, a delete button will appear to the left of the save button:
+If this account represents an organisation that does not itself own any sub-organisations, a delete button with a trash icon will appear to the left of the save button.

 This button will permanently and unrecoverably delete the organisation and all accounts, permission sets, settings and other items it controls.
 If you need to keep any accounts, you will need to move them before you delete the organisation as this operation cannot be undone.
 Consequently the confirmation box on this function makes you tick a box before continuing.